EthanCai/programming-learning-notes/projects-part-2.md

 - [Java: elastic-job](https://github.com/dangdangdotcom/elastic-job): Elastic-Job is a distributed scheduled job framework, based on Quartz and Zookeeper.
 - [Java: Saturn](https://github.com/vipshop/Saturn)
 - [Java: Quartz](http://quartz-scheduler.org/): Quartz is a richly featured, open source job scheduling library that can be integrated within virtually any Java application - from the smallest stand-alone application to the largest e-commerce system.
 Quartz can be used to create simple or complex schedules for executing tens, hundreds, or even tens-of-thousands of jobs; jobs whose tasks are defined as standard Java components that may execute virtually anything you may program them to do.
 The Quartz Scheduler includes many enterprise-class features, such as support for JTA transactions and clustering.
+  - [C#: Quartz.Net](https://github.com/quartznet/quartznet): Quartz.NET is a pure .NET library written in C# and is a port of very popular open source Java job scheduling framework, Quartz.
 - [Java: rundeck](http://rundeck.org/index.html): job scheduler and runbook automation
 - [Java: schedulix - open source enterprise job scheduling](https://github.com/schedulix/schedulix): schedulix is an open source enterprise job scheduling system.
-- [C#: Quartz.Net](https://github.com/quartznet/quartznet): Quartz.NET is a pure .NET library written in C# and is a port of very popular open source Java job scheduling framework, Quartz.

 - [C#: FluentScheduler](https://github.com/jgeurts/FluentScheduler): A task scheduler that uses fluent interface to configure schedules.
 Useful for running cron jobs/automated tasks from your application.
 - [C#: Hangfire](https://github.com/HangfireIO/Hangfire): Incredibly easy way to perform fire-and-forget, delayed and recurring tasks inside ASP.NET applications
-- [C: Gearman](http://gearman.org/): Gearman provides a generic application framework to farm out work to other machines or processes that are better suited to do the work.
-It allows you to do work in parallel, to load balance processing, and to call functions between languages.
-It can be used in a variety of applications, from high-availability web sites to the transport of database replication events.
 - [Ruby: resque-schedule](https://github.com/resque/resque-scheduler): A light-weight job scheduling system built on top of resque
+  - [Ruby: resque](https://github.com/resque/resque): Resque (pronounced like "rescue") is a Redis-backed library for creating background jobs, placing those jobs on multiple queues, and processing them later.
 - [Python: celery](http://www.celeryproject.org/): Celery is an asynchronous task queue/job queue based on distributed message passing.
 It is focused on real-time operation, but supports scheduling as well.
-- [Python: luigi](https://github.com/spotify/luigi): Luigi is a Python module that helps you build complex pipelines of batch jobs.
-It handles dependency resolution, workflow management, visualization etc. It also comes with Hadoop support built in.
 - [Python: pinball](https://github.com/pinterest/pinball): Pinball is a scalable workflow manager
 - [Go: kala](https://github.com/ajvb/kala): Kala is a simplistic, modern, and performant job scheduler written in Go.
 It lives in a single binary and does not have any dependencies.
 (Currently in Alpha stage.
 Do not use in production environments.)
 - [Go: dkron](https://github.com/victorcoder/dkron): Distributed, fault tolerant job scheduling system